-- (a) Data shown are annual averages and ranges. - (b) Total coliform MCLs: For a water system collecting fewer than 40 samples per month, no more than one of the monthly samples may be total coliform positive. - (c) Calculated from the locational running annual average of quarterly samples. - (d) The Federal and State requirements for exceeding the action levels may include installing corrosion control treatment, collecting water quality parameter samples, or replacing lead service lines. - (e) The turbidity performance standards regulated by a treatment technique shall be less than or equal to 0.3 NTU in 95% of the measurements at Skinner WTP and less than or equal to 0.1 NTU in 95% of the measurements at the CDP and TOVWTP.
+- (a) Data shown are annual averages and ranges. - (b) Total coliform MCLs: For a water system collecting fewer than 40 samples per month, no more than 1 of the monthly samples may be total coliform positive. - (c) Calculated from the locational running annual average of quarterly samples. - (d) The Federal and State requirements for exceeding the action levels may include installing corrosion control treatment, collecting water quality parameter samples, or replacing lead service lines. - (e) The turbidity performance standards regulated by a treatment technique shall be less than or equal to 0.3 NTU in 95% of the measurements at Skinner WTP and less than or equal to 0.1 NTU in 95% of the measurements at the CDP and TOVWTP.
 Turbidity is the measure of the cloudiness of the water and is an indicator of treatment performance.

-We have learned through our monitoring and testing that some contaminants have been detected.
+Through our monitoring and testing we learned some contaminants were detected.
 However, the EPA has determined that your water meets all drinking water health standards at these levels (c).